 Currently, 200 lobbyists are registered with the Commission and are required to file monthly disclosure reports disclosing their lobbying contacts, payments promised by clients, and other activities.
 In calendar year 2019 through September 30, 2019, registered contact lobbyist reported over \$9.8 million as payments promised by clients.
-Two expenditure lobbyists are also registered with the Commission under Proposition C (approved by the voters in November 2015), which imposes registration and reporting requirements on "expenditure lobbyists" that urge the public to lobby City officials.
+Thirteen of the 200 lobbyists are expenditure lobbyists that registered with the Commission under Proposition C (approved by the voters in November 2015), which imposes registration and reporting requirements on "expenditure lobbyists" that urge the public to lobby City officials.